Dracophyllum fiordense

 Dracophyllum fiordense, commonly known as the Fiordland grass tree, is a species of tree or shrub in the heath family, Ericaceae.
 It is endemic to the South Island of New Zealand.
 It reaches a height of 1.5–5.0 m and has tufts of long green leaves at the ends of its branches.
 Each leaf has a distinctive curled spiral tip.
 D. fiordense has a pyramid-shaped inflorescence (flower spike) hidden under each clump of leaves, with between 113 and 120 pink flowers on each spike, and later reddish-brown dry fruit; both are around just 2 by 2 mm.
 It inhabits shrubland, lowland and subalpine forests, and tussock grassland of mountain slopes, gullies, and ridges.
-Its range covers two main areas: one in Fiordland National Park, and one in the Mount Cook and Westland National Parks.
+Its range covers two main areas: one in Fiordland National Park, and one in Aoraki / Mount Cook and Westland National Parks.

 D. fiordense was first described by the New Zealand naturalist Walter Oliver in 1928 and placed by him in the subgenus Dracophyllum.
 A cladistic analysis using genetic sequencing was published in 2010, which revealed that D. fiordense is closely related to D. menziesii as Oliver had hypothesised.
-Its conservation status was assessed in 2017 as "Declining".
+Its conservation status was assessed in 2023 as "Declining".
 The kākāpō, a flightless bird, feeds on the bases of the leaves by making careful incisions in new shoots.
-D. fiordense is likely pollinated by insects and its seeds are later dispersed by the wind.
+D. fiordense is likely pollinated by insects, and its seeds are later dispersed by the wind.